Kolexx/Kolexx-FPL-Team-Composition-Performance-Analysis-Data-Extraction-Power-BI-Visualization/README.md

 **iii) Tracking Player Value Changes** – Player prices fluctuate throughout the season, affecting budget management.

-**iv) Understanding Transfer Impact** – Weekly transfers need to be analyzed for their impact on overall rank.
+**iv) Understanding Transfer Impact** – Weekly transfers need to be analysed for their impact on overall rank.

 **v) Bench Utilization Issues** – Players on the bench often contribute significant points that go unused.

+## Objective

+This project aims to analyze team composition trends and player selection strategies by tracking how different formations, transfers, and budget decisions influence overall ranking.
+Insights from this analysis will help FPL managers make data-driven decisions to improve their rankings.